rampollaluis/Pi1000/README.md

 Since this was my first time working with an API, I decided to install the `Twit` npm package to make my life a little bit easier first time around while working with the Twitter API.
 I also used a simple API to get the digits for Pi that you can read more about [here](https://helloacm.com/pi/).

 I believe there are probably better ways to achieve what I have made here (I'm not even sure what will happen if the server goes offline for a few minutes), but I just wanted to test out the waters :)

-In the end I learned a lot about
+In the end I had a lot of fun and learned a lot about all the technologies used.